DevExpress/testcafe/docs/articles/documentation/recipes/debug-in-webstorm.md

 ---
 # Debug in WebStorm

-This topic describes how to debug your TestCafe tests in [WebStorm](https://www.jetbrains.com/webstorm/) with a Node.js debugger.
+This topic describes how to debug TestCafe tests in [WebStorm](https://www.jetbrains.com/webstorm/) with a Node.js debugger.

 ## Step 1 - Install TestCafe

-Execute the following command:
+Execute the following command to install TestCafe locally and add it to the `devDependencies` section in `package.jso`n:

 ```sh
 npm --save-dev testcafe
 ```

-It installs TestCafe locally and adds it to the `devDependencies` section in `package.json`.

 ```json
 {